 Your description of plan benefits should include information about behavioral health services or coverage for mental health and substance use disorders.
 Following are some essential points to consider when determining your coverage:

-Reach Out to Harmony Hills with Your Aetna Insurance Questions
+Reach Out to Harmony Hills with Your Insurance Questions

-Harmony Hills is committed to improving the lives of our clients and their families through the most current, science-based, integrative treatment approaches in a safe, compassionate, supportive, and healing environment.
+Harmony Hills can improve the lives of our clients and their families through the most current, science-based, integrative treatment approaches in a safe, compassionate, supportive, and healing environment.
 We treat a range of mental health disorders, including:

 - Anxiety disorders